-The Electroneum blockchain launched on 1 November 2017, and thus the team will be applying for listings at various exchanges.
 Below is a list of all current and future potential Electroneum exchanges, updated daily as new ones become available.
-You can view a live stream of the Electroneum price from all listed exchanges here.
+You can read more about Electroneum over at Electroneum101.com.

 Also read: How to buy Electroneum on Cryptopia

 Have I missed anything?
 Please comment below and let me know!

 Electroneum is a new cryptocurrency that allows users to mine coins with a mobile phone.
 Read more at Electroneum101.com.